 Since the Cynergy was launched in the UK, most shooters have come to the conclusion that this is a gun to suit the sophisticated tastes of the 21st century Shot

-It is probably the most different break-action shotgun to be launched in the past 100 years.
-In many ways it can claim to be more radical in design than John Moses Browning’s immortal B25 born more than 80 years ago and still going strong – the gun that set the yardstick for the modern over-under.
+This is perhaps the most radical break-action shotgun launched in the past 100 years.
+In fact, it could claim to be more radical in design than John Moses Browning’s immortal B25 – created over 80 years ago and still doing sterling service.
+The B25 is the gun that set the bar for the modern over-and-under.

-We think most people will buy the Cynergy as a clay-busting gun, but the weight and stock dimensions of the Sporter versions make them adaptable enough for field use.
+In my opinion most people will buy the Cyergy for clayshooting – but the weight and stock dimensions of the Sporter version makes it adaptable enough for use in the field.